-When I finally scolded myself into enrolling, my First Year Planner gave me the units I needed and I fumbled my way through the enrolment process.
+When I finally scolded myself into enrolling, my Course Planner gave me the units I needed and I fumbled my way through the enrolment process.
 Who knows how I managed to do it.
 I certainly wasn’t trying to understand how things worked.
 I was so late getting organised that my textbooks didn’t arrive until Week 3.
 Not a great start.
 Do yourself a favour and be better organised than I was.

 Finding my confidence…

 Ultimately, it was my friends and family that saw me through my first year successfully.
 If I hadn’t had that support network I would have simply accepted the roadblocks I’d made for myself and given in.
 Although I never found that folder, my support network helped me soldier on for the next twelve months and I somehow managed to make it to my second year.